 Legend says that St James preached the gospel here, apparently helped by the Virgin Mary who arrived in a boat.
 After his beheading by Herod, his body was brought back, but only discovered many years later and taken to Santiago.
 The Nosa Señora da Barca (Our Lady of the Boat) church was built to commemorate the Virgin and sits right by the sea.
 In front of it are huge boulders, a place of spiritual and physical healing.
 The Pedra de Abalar, or rocking stone, is famous for its curative powers, but my feet are beyond help.

-PACKAGE: A 7 night package walking the Camino de Fisterra and Muxia from Santiago with Camino Ways costs £647 per person sharing, including standard accommodation, dinners on walking days, luggage transfers and holiday pack with pilgrim passport, route notes and maps.
+PACKAGE: A 6-night package walking the Camino Finisterre from Santiago with Follow the Camino costs from £450 per person sharing, including standard accommodation, dinners on walking days, luggage transfers and holiday pack with pilgrim passport, route notes and maps, as well as access to 24/7 support.
 Hotel upgrades in bigger towns and airport transfers are also available.

 FLY: Vueling flies direct to Santiago daily from Gatwick.
 Single flights start from £23.45.
 Vueling is a member of the International Airlines Group (IAG) and offers low cost and flexible travel to over 100 destinations, operating from 8 regional airports across the UK and Ireland.

 Disclaimer: this article is sponsored by One Foot Abroad